Online Guitar lessons for beginners

 Guitar Modes and Parent Scales

-Benjamin taught 25 days ago
+Benjamin taught about 2 months ago

 The tutor and student worked on guitar technique, specifically practicing picking patterns and chord transitions for a song.
 They focused on isolating musical phrases, refining right-hand technique, and systematically integrating chords and ornamental figures.